| Rick Meis founded Treecycle in 1990 to bring the best recycled

 pollution, solid waste, and other aspects of products they choose

+for sale.
 Erich Degner, Treecycle's new owner since 2002, has preserved this

 connectedness philosophy.
 He, his wife Holly, and two other staff